-On one side are addition and subtraction problems.
-On the other side is a word problem.
+The top box has addition and subtraction problems.
+The bottom box has a word problem.
 You'll learn how to solve these word problems soon.

-You have 1 minute to work on the addition and subtraction problems.
+You each have 1 minute to work on the addition and subtraction problems in the top box.
 Go ahead and get started.
-Don't forget to use your Counting Up!

 Set timer for 1 minute.
+Remind students to use counting up to solve these problems.

-Now, you have 2 minutes to work on the word problem.
+Now, you each have 2 minutes to work on the word problem.
 Go ahead.